JordanMicahBennett/Browser-Ai-Arrhythmia-Detection/Readme.md

 3. Unfortunately, although tensorflow js can run saved tensorflow neural network models, it has to run those that have been converted from python to web friendly format.

    Notably, [there was a saved neural network model](https://drive.google.com/open?id=1WaenBnWYyhiumkvfaqEcDzti4S9aEuhS) from 1, but it is not the actual neural network from 1, instead it represents a configuration for the neural network.
-(For a visualization of the diffeence between the **configuration** and the **actual neural network**, try to picture **a model aka the neural network**, versus the **model's setup or features like number of neurons etc, aka the configuration**).
+(For a visualization of the difference between the **configuration** and the **actual neural network**, try to picture **a model aka the neural network**, versus the **model's setup or features like number of neurons etc, aka the configuration**).

    The saved model captured the state of the Python neural network, after being trained for 60 hours on an Nvidia Tesla GPU, on arrhythmia data according to [the author of the original code](https://github.com/daimenspace/ECG-arrhythmia-classification-using-a-2-D-convolutional-neural-network.).